replicatedhq/help-center/content/api/replicatedctl/replicatedctl_app-release_apply.md

 ### Options

 ```
   -a, --attach               Attach to task
+      --fetch-timeout uint   Fetch timeout in seconds (default 60)
   -h, --help                 help for apply
   -q, --quiet                Only display task ID
       --raw                  Raw JSON stream
       --sequence int         Apply releases up to and including specified sequence (0 for all)
       --template string      Format the output using the given Go template
 ```

 ### Options inherited from parent commands